I Got a Name (song): Content

 The song features a narrator who is proud of who he is and where he is going in life, undeterred by the naysaying of others.
-He begins by declaring that like any plant or animal, he has a name of which he can be proud.
-The narrator acknowledges, however, that not all people take pride in who they are in such a way: for instance, he carries his name with him "like my daddy did," but the narrator, choosing to handle life differently, is "living the dream that he kept hid."
+The narrator begins by declaring that like any plant or animal, he has a name of which he can be proud.
+However, the narrator acknowledges that not all people take pride in who they are in such a way: for instance, he carries his name with him "like my daddy did," but the narrator, choosing to handle life differently, is "living the dream that he kept hid."
 The narrator, unlike his father, is able to have a proud connection with his name, and live out the dreams that his father was unable to accomplish in life.

 In the second verse, the narrator goes on to note that like the wind, birds, or even crying babies, he has a song to sing.
-Much like he does with his name, he holds his song up as a proud part of his identity, and resolves to sing it no matter what.
+Much like he does with his name, the narrator holds his song up as a proud part of his identity, and resolves to sing it no matter what.
 Even if singing "gets me nowhere," by declaring his identity and worth to the world, the narrator can go to "nowhere" proudly.

 In the final verse, the narrator declares that he will go forward in life "free," acknowledging that he will forever thus be a "fool."
-However, he happily chooses this path of foolish freedom, because moving through life this way can only help him achieve his "dream."
-This dream is clearly as much a part of the narrator's identity as his name or the song he sings, and he holds it up just as proudly to others.
+However, the narrator happily chooses this path of foolish freedom, because moving through life this way can only help him achieve his "dream."
+This dream is clearly as much a part of his identity as his name or the song he sings, and the narrator holds it up just as proudly to others.
 He then notes that while others may "change their minds" about him and his dream, their naysaying can never change his identity.
 Even so, the narrator is willing to "share" his dream with others, and announces that if anyone else is "going my way"—i.e. they believe in his dream as well—then he will go forward in life along with them.

 However, the culmination of the narrator's beliefs and pride in his identity is really in the chorus, as he declares that no matter what, he is joyfully "moving" and "rolling" himself "down the highway" of life.
-All in all, as he moves forward in life, carrying his name, his song, and his dream as part of him, his biggest goal is to simply not focus on the past, but look to the present and future instead.
+All in all, as the narrator moves forward in life, carrying his name, song, and dream as part of him, his biggest goal is to simply not focus on the past, but look to the present and future instead.
 The narrator ends by sharing his hope that he can live each day to the fullest, "moving ahead so life won't pass me by."